 What is clinical communication?

-Clinical communication is a programme designed to enhance the patient centred communication skills of students on the MBBS from years 1-5.
+Clinical communication is a programme designed to introduce and develop patient centred communication skills.
 The first year of Clinical Communication is designed to provide the foundational skills of patient centred communication through comprehensive communication skills training alongside simulated patient encounters.
 This foundation is extended in the second year to link directly with the core clinical skill of taking a medical history.
 In years 3-6 Clinical Communication is integrated more closely with clinical practice and topics covered include, information giving, breaking bad news, communicating with a patient whilst performing a minor procedure and inter-professional communication.

 How will it help me?

 Clinical Communication covers all the necessary technical skills and conceptual approaches to equip you for different kinds of interactions.
 Utilising simulated patient encounters, lectures and small group interactive sessions, Clinical Communication provides a fully integrated and comprehensive approach to the doctor-patient encounter.